 Brackets are connected to the bands, or directly bonded on the teeth, and hold the archwire in place.

 D. Metal Band

-The band is the cemented ring
+The band is the cemented metal ring

-E. Elastic Hooks & Rubber Bands
+E. Hooks & Rubber Bands

-Elastic hooks are used for the attachment of rubber bands, which help move teeth toward their final position.
+Hooks are used for the attachment of rubber bands, which help move teeth toward their final position.

 Your dentist may have discussed with you the benefits of having healthy teeth and proper jaw alignment.
 Crooked and crowded teeth are hard to clean and maintain.
 This can result in tooth decay, worsen gum disease and lead to tooth loss.
 Other orthodontic problems can contribute to abnormal wear of tooth surfaces, inefficient chewing function, excessive stress on gum tissue and the bone that supports the teeth, or misalignment of the jaw joints.
 These can lead to chronic headaches and face or neck pain.
 Treatment by an orthodontist can be less costly than the additional care required treating dental problems arising as a result of orthodontic problems.
 For most people, a beautiful smile is the most obvious benefit of orthodontics.
 After your braces come off, you’ll feel more self-confident.